crajkumarbe/microservice/README.md

 In the default configuration you will have:
 * Discovery Service running on port 8083, access http://localhost:8083 to see the dashboard
 * API Gateway running on port 8080, you will send the requests to this service
-* Two Article Services running on ports: 8081
+* Order service running on ports: 8081
-* Two Author Services running on ports: 8082
+* Customerservice Services running on ports: 8082

 Note:- For running the indivisual java applications use fallowing commad. mvn spring-boot-run